 As the white arrow above marks, the relationship between the QQQs and the NASDAQ comp has begun to diverge a bit since early 2001.
 The probable reason is likely the declining dominance of the NASDAQ comp by the NASDAQ 100.

 Way back in the bubble days, as we all remember, the mega-cap NASDAQ stocks were the market-darling investments.
-Even after the crash, in the summer of 2000, Wall Street was begging long-term investors to buy the mega-cap market-darlings, which turned out to be just about the worst possible investments at the time.
+Even after the crash, in the summer of 2000, Wall Street was begging long-term investors to buy the

 As the ongoing brutal Great Bear does its thing in annihilating speculative excesses, the elite NASDAQ 100 stocks are often falling farther in percentage terms from their ultimate tops than the average NASDAQ composite stock.
 Because of the hyper-valuations of the major NASDAQ 100 stocks during the mania, they had a longer way to fall than the average NASDAQ-listed company.